-Huge thanks to all of you who joined the discussion and contributed your thoughts on how to mitigate the risk of memory card issues!
-These names are in no particular order.
+Huge thanks to all of you who joined the discussion and contributed your thoughts on how to mitigate risk of memory card issues!
+Names are in no particular order.

 The lesson is always test a new SD card first before putting it to serious use.